GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

   ActiveRecord::RecordNotFound: Couldn't find Article with 'id'=239882
 {% endhighlight %}

 But you don't need to responds with a fallback in this case.
-To around this problem we need to add the code below.
+To around this problem we have to add the code below.

 {% highlight ruby %}
 def custom_error_handler(error, handle)